kdkasad/eqnp/README.md

 # eqnp
-A simple expression parser/calculator
+A simple symbolic derivative calculator and simplification engine.

 ## Goal

 The goal of eqnp is to be a program which can parse expressions (and maybe equations at some point) and can manipulate them in various ways.
-This might
+This might eventually include:
-include:

  * Simplifying
  * Differentiating (finding derivatives)